 What is Takt Time?

-Takt time is the maximum time it takes to produce a product to meet customer requirements.
+Takt time is the maximum time it takes to produce a product and meet customer requirements.
 Takt time is easily confused with lead time (from customer order to completion) and cycle time (time of part of a process).

 Takt Time Equation

-Takt Time can be measured by dividing the net time available to work divided by total demand for the product as shown in the equation below:
+Takt Time can be measured by dividing the net time available to work divided by the total demand for the product as shown in the equation below:

 T= Ta / Td

 If a department works 8 hours a shift, takes a 1-hour lunch, and the demand for parts is assumed to be 200 then the takt time is as follows: